prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 ```

 ### Finnaly run "xdmod-setup" to configure the XDMOD database.
+(If you have a backup of /etc/xdmod folder, you can skip this step, and later bind it when run the container.
+If it is writable, you can also setup database after start the container)
 You do not need to setup everything, but most important part is the database and tables.

 Inside the sandbox instance: